-I. GENERAL
+1. GENERAL

-- 1.1 The sketches which follow relate to the signals (marking) provided for in the articles of chapter 3 of these rules - 1.2 The sketches of this annex are for guidance only; reference should be made to the text of the regulations, which alone is authoritative.
+- 1.1 The sketches which follow relate to the signals (marking) provided for in the articles of chapter 3 of these rules, but not to those provided for in, or authorized by, the footnotes. - 1.2 The sketches are for guidance only; reference should be made to the text of the regulations, which alone is authoritative.